Cancer types

 Bowel cancer (colon and rectal cancer)

-Bowel cancer is a common cancer, but early detection can increase the chance of successful treatment.
-Taking some simple steps can also help reduce yo...
+Bowel cancer is a common cancer, and early detection can increase the chance of successful treatment.
+Taking simple steps can help reduce your risk.

 Bowen's disease